integrativemodeling/npc2018/results/pdb-dev/README.md

 The 8 spoke model also includes FG repeats, which are read from the `npc_fg_2018` subdirectory - clone the `https://github.com/salilab/npc_fg_2018/` repository into this subdirectory first.

+Note that the scripts in **this** directory generate only very basic mmCIF files, with only coordinates (no experimental information).